COMP SCI 3001 - Computer Networks & Applications

 Limited copies of past editions also available from the library.

 Recommended ResourcesStudents will be required to write reports of varying length, as well as computer programs.
 Students should have access to guides to writing essays, as well as books on programming in Python, Java and C.

 Online LearningAll assessments, notices and course materials are located on the Canvas (MyUni) site.
 Students are expected to check the forum on a regular basis for announcements relating to the course.

 Learning & Teaching ModesThe course aims to introduce students to fundamental concepts in Computer Networking and Applications, building to an understanding of the structure and function of the Internet, and the construction of networks in general.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Computer Networks and Applications is a three-unit course.
 We expect that students will spend approximately 10-12 hours a week working on the course.
-This will consist of 2 hours of lectures a week, 1 tutorial in the odd weeks, approximately 1-2 hours of tutorial preparation, up to 1 hour of pre-lecture preparation a week viewing podcasts or reading, 1 hour a week spent completing networking labs, and up to 7 hours a week spent completing practical assignments.
+This will consist of 2 hours of lectures a week, 1 workshop in the odd weeks, approximately 1-2 hours of workshop preparation, up to 1 hour of pre-lecture preparation a week viewing podcasts or reading, 1 hour a week spent completing networking labs, and up to 7 hours a week spent completing assignments.

-The work spent on practical assignments is likely to be closely associated with an assignment deadline, rather than spread out evenly across the semester.
+The work spent on assignments is likely to be closely associated with an assignment deadline, rather than spread out evenly across the semester.
 You should allow yourself enough time to understand, start and complete the assignments to a high level.